| Safe Haskell | None |

 liftEffT :: (f m -> m a) -> EffT f m a Source #

-constructor.
-Lift a computation in m
+Synonym for the EffT constructor.
+Lift a computation in m with access to the

-into EffT f m
+effect f into EffT f m

 withEffT :: HasEff g f m => (forall n.
 Monad n => g n -> n a) -> EffT f m a Source #

-Lift a first-order computation that is expressible wholly through g
+Lift a first-order computation that is expressible wholly through g into EffT.

 This is most commonly used to define convient method accessors generically in

-example above, we'll see that _myMethod1
+Returning to the MyEffect example above, we'll see that _myMethod1 has type

-MyEffect m -> String -> m Bool
+MyEffect m -> String -> m Bool.
+The MyEffect m paremeter is cumbersome to

-work with, so we can use withEffT
+work with, so we can use withEffT:

 myMethod1 :: (HasEff MyEffect f m) => String -> EffT f m Bool myMethod1 s = withEffT $ myEffect -> _myMethod1 myEffect s